japlatt/minA2/readme.md

 stim_file        : name (not path) of stim file in data folder, if none comment out (str ending in npy or txt)

 Note: scientific notation must have decimal point and sign, ex: 1.e-3, 1.2e+4

+<a>1</a>: Highly recommend installing [miniconda](https://docs.conda.io/en/latest/miniconda.html) to manage packages.
+Will have to have standard packages: numpy, scipy, sympy, matplotlib, pyyaml

+<a>2</a>: Replace "/path/to/anaconda/" with the path to your anaconda/miniconda distribution.
+For me that was "/home/jplatt/miniconda3/""

+<a>3</a>: I had a weird error when compiling charm4py that seems to be an error in the conda version of gcc.
+If you get this same error abour redefining align_alloc then go to vim /path/to/anaconda/x86_64-conda_cos6-linux-gnu/sysroot/usr/include/stdlib.h and comment out the whole function "static inline void* aligned_alloc (size_t al, size_t sz)".
+Lines 513-523.